Willowlark/thelittlethingswemiss/_posts/galleries/2017-12-21-konkon17-night.md

 ---
 title: Konkon Christmas Photoshoot (Night Photos)
 categories: gathering
-tags:
+tags: rss-gallery

 ---

 This is effectively a rwby shoot, but there were other things there.
 I think.
 There are also so many I'm splitting them by the time frame they were taken in.
 Look for the day photos as well!

 *There are photos here.
-Just scroll past all the tags.
-Then go follow everyone.*
+Just scroll past all the tags: rss-gallery

 Ruby cosplayed by kaseicosplay; Follow them on [Instagram](https://www.instagram.com/kaseicosplay)!